-- 3.40 The Council supports drivers who wish to install and operate CCTV systems for the protection of themselves and their passengers but, when they do, they must, at all times, comply with the following requirements; - i) If CCTV is installed, the proprietor of any vehicle with CCTV must display a sign approved by the Council advising passengers that a CCTV system is in operation in the vehicle. - ii) Any reports of misuse of CCTV or recorded images may result in the immediate referral to the Licensing Committee with a view to suspending both the vehicle and driver licences. - iii) Drivers must satisfy all legal requirements relating to data protection.
+- 3.44 The Council supports drivers who wish to install and operate CCTV systems for the protection of themselves and their passengers but, when they do, they must, at all times, comply with the following requirements; - i) If CCTV is installed, the proprietor of any vehicle with CCTV must display at least one clearly visible sign advising passengers that a CCTV system is in operation in the vehicle. - ii) Any reports of misuse of CCTV or recorded images may result in the immediate referral to the Licensing Committee with a view to suspending both the vehicle and driver licences. - iii) Drivers must satisfy all legal requirements relating to data protection.